Srkinator/MyBlogApp/README.md

-﻿# Reading-Club
+﻿# My Blog App
-Reading Club is a SPA boilerplate built using data provided by JSONPlaceholder expandable by utilizing local storage.
+Blog App is a SPA boilerplate built using data provided by JSONPlaceholder expandable by utilizing local storage.
 Bring your own authors, start creating content and utilize this framework.

 DEMO: [Blog App](https://srkinator.github.io/MyBlogApp/)